Honoring the Turning of the Wheel: Yule

 We are warm, we are safe, all year long.”

-Each person can share one thing they’re thankful for — or one hope for the new year.
+1. Each person shares one thing they’re thankful for — or one hope for the new year.

 This simple act connects children (and us) to the rhythm of nature — the ever-turning Wheel that guides both the stars and our own hearts.